How To Create A Trading Routine?

 I also make sure to eat as this is proven to reduce anxiety and increase energy and focus.
 I then make sure to review my trading plan and review the goals I have set from yesterday’s review.
 As well as check for any high-impact news events.

-- Enter trades, straight after entering recording them plus emotions, and any body signals.
+- Enter trades, straight after entering recording them plus emotions.

 What this does is slows me down and bring my focus on myself and my emotions which then in turn helps me create greater awareness and stops me from thinking about the trade I have just put on.